ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why do programmers prefer dark mode?
-Because light attracts bugs!

-2. Why was the computer cold?
-It left its Windows open!

-3. Why did the programmer go broke?
-Because he lost his domain in a bet!
+1. Why did the software engineer go broke?
+Because he lost his domain in a DDoS attack!

+2. Why don't programmers like nature?
+It has too many bugs!

+3. Why did the cyber security expert bring a ladder to work?
+Because he heard the system had a lot of "firewalls"!

-4. Why did the hacker go to art school?
+4. Why did the software developer go broke?
+Because he lost his "cache" flow!
-To master the art of phishing!

 [
-Sat Nov  4 01:07:19 UTC 2023
+Sun Nov  5 01:12:50 UTC 2023
  ]